 Bio: Like Washington, Thomas Jefferson came from a wealthy family and even married a rich widow also named Martha!
 He became a lawyer before joining up with Thomas Paine, John Hancock, Benjamin Franklin and the rest of the extremists known today as the Founding Fathers.
 After being elected to the Continental Congress, Jefferson was chosen by John Adams to write the Declaration of Independence.

 After the American Revolution, Jefferson served as Washington’s Secretary of State and then as John Adams’s Vice President, after losing the election to him.
-He became the nation’s third President after a virtual tie with Aaron Burr that was solved peacefully and democratically by the House of Representatives.
+He became the nation’s third President after a virtual tie with Aaron Burr, but the House of Representatives chose Jefferson with Burr as his VP (because back then the one who got the second most votes became Vice President).

 As such, Jefferson was consistently the target of numerous smear campaigns perpetrated by the media and his long-time rival, former President John Adams who during the Election of 1800 referred to him as “a mean-spirited, low-lived fellow, the son of a half-breed Indian squaw, sired by a Virginia mulatto father.”